KT313/bubbles/README.md

 * enables use of different architectures in a single model (e.g. Transformers, RNNs, custom models, etc.)

 ##### Disadvantages:
 * inefficient in simple tasks
+* for now inputs and outputs have to be the same size everywhere

 ##### future updates:
 * easier to use